zerosecrets/docs/README.md

 # What is Zero?
-Zero is a secrets manager specifically designed for managing APIs credentials.
-It makes work with most of the popular APIs seamless and intuitive.
-Its goal is simplicity and performance.
+Zero is a secrets manager specifically designed for managing API credentials.
+It makes working with most popular APIs seamless and intuitive.
+Its goal is simplicity and high performance.
 The core engine is written in Rust and serves a modern GraphQL API.

 # How does it work?
-Zero provides multi-platform SDKs (TypeScript/Go/Python), CI/CD, and cloud tooling for requesting and using secrets in app runtime and OS environment.
-Users are allowed to define one or more Zero tokens, assign secrets to each one of them in web UI, and then request it in their apps using SDK or other relevant instruments provided by Zero.
+Zero provides multi-platform SDKs (TypeScript/Go/Python), CI/CD, and cloud tooling for requesting and using secrets in application at runtime and OS environment.
+Users can define one or more Zero tokens and assign secrets to each of them in a web UI.
+Then, the secrets can be requested by the application or script using one of Zero’s SDKs.

 # Installation and usage
 ## App runtime

-First you’ll need to install the SDK.
-Follow the example for your platform:
+First you’ll need to install the SDK for your platform:
 ```sh
 npm install @zerosecrets/zero
 ```